OCA/l10n-brazil/l10n_br_dere/readme/CONFIGURE.md

+Access is split between **DeRE User** (daily work) and **DeRE Manager** (configuration menus and Receita Integra credentials).
+Grant the manager group only to the people who configure the gateway.

 On the company form, open the **DeRE** tab and set:

 1. Main tax regime (`regTribPrinc`) and optional secondary regime
-2. Activities from official tables 21, 31 or 41
+2. Tax nature (`indNatTrib`) and activities from official tables 21, 31 or 41
 3. Referential chart (`planoCtaRef`) and closing frequency (`freqEncerr`)
 4. Receita Integra environment.
 Restricted production uses `https://api.receitafederal.gov.br/prr-dere` with `POST /v1/recepcao/lotes` and `GET /v1/consulta/lotes/{protocol}`.
    Override the base URL and paths only when production is published.
-   Token requests use HTTP Basic (`client_id` / `client_secret`) and
+   Production (`tpAmb` 1) is blocked while the URL still points at that restricted host.
+Token requests use HTTP Basic (`client_id` / `client_secret`) and `grant_type=client_credentials`.
+Only managers can read those secrets.
-   `grant_type=client_credentials`.
 The access token is cached per company.
+5. Application version (`verAplic`) sent in `ideEvento`.
-5. An ICP-Brasil A1 certificate on the Fiscal tab (NFe or e-CNPJ).
+6. An ICP-Brasil A1 certificate on the Fiscal tab (NFe or e-CNPJ).
 Generation does not need it; sending does.
-6. Leave the scheduled action **DeRE: consult sent batch results** enabled (every 2 minutes).
+7. Leave the scheduled action **DeRE: consult sent batch results** enabled (every 2 minutes).
 It only consults batches whose backoff window is due.

-7. If the taxpayer must send D-1106, enable **Subject to D-1106**, map at least one PGCC account to an official D-1106 `codTrib`, mark the investment accounts as technical-reserve and register each `idAtivo`.
+8. If the taxpayer must send D-1106, enable **Subject to D-1106**, map at least one PGCC account to an official D-1106 `codTrib`, mark the investment accounts as technical-reserve and register each `idAtivo`.
    The flag only records the intention: generation, closing and the send order require that PGCC mapping (MS1135 / MS1147).
 Keep one asset per account so **Generate D-1106** can fill amounts from posted journal items.
-Optionally set **DeRE reserve income account** for cash coupons that never hit the investment account.
+Optionally set **DeRE reserve income account** on the investment `account.account` for cash coupons that never hit that account.
-8. If the taxpayer must send D-1121, enable **Subject to D-1121** and mark inbound fiscal operations as DeRE deductible.
+9. If the taxpayer must send D-1121, enable **Subject to D-1121** and mark inbound fiscal operations as DeRE deductible, with the DeRE deduction activity (`tpAtiv`) on the fiscal operation.
 Accounts whose `codTrib` is in the official D-1121 list also require the event.

+Catalog menus live under **Fiscal → Configuration → DeRE**: Activities, Taxation Codes and Technical-reserve Assets.

 On **Fiscal → DeRE → Table Periods**, create the validity that covers the months you will declare.
 D-1001, D-1011 and the PGCC snapshot live there and